-Three main players of business cloud services have an array of products covering all you can possibly need for your online operations.
+The three main players of business cloud services — Amazon, Google and Microsoft — have an array of products covering all you can possibly need for your online operations.
 But there are differences not only in pricing but also in how they name and group their services, so let’s compare one next to another and find out what they offer.

 We’ll focus on services provided by Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure.
-We won’t cover all of them, or get into much detail about the infrastructure of cloud computing.
-However, you will be exposed to many of the products you can use, and hopefully get familiar with some cloud concepts.
+We won’t cover all of them, or get into a lot of detail about the infrastructure of cloud computing.
+However, we’ll survey many of the products on offer and also get familiar with some cloud concepts.

 Why the Cloud